 Find publications in PubMed

-His research interests for 30 years have been the investigation of the mechanisms by which the brain and body communicate through blood-borne mechanisms and how such knowledge can be used to treat human diseases.
+His research interests for 40 years have been the investigation of the mechanisms by which the brain and body communicate through blood-borne mechanisms and how such knowledge can be used to treat human diseases.
 Understanding these mechanisms has necessitated an in-depth study of the blood-brain barrier (BBB).
 The work has contributed to modern concepts of the BBB, including its ability to act more as a regulatory interface between the blood and brain than as an absolute barrier.
 He has strong interests in understanding how the BBB responds to physiological changes and reacts to, mediates, and even causes disease states.
-In this regard, he has a long standing interest in questions related to the mechanisms by which pathogens interact with and cross the BBB.
-Current areas of interest include blood-brain barrier, peptides, cytokines, obesity, drug delivery, Alzheimer’s disease, LRP-1, P-gp, diabetes and the CNS, neuroAIDS, neuroinflammation, neuroimmunology, aging, and insulin.
+In this regard, he has a long-standing interest in questions related to the mechanisms by which pathogens interact with and cross the BBB.
+Current areas of interest include blood-brain barrier, peptides, cytokines, regulatory proteins, obesity, drug delivery, Alzheimer’s disease, LRP-1, P-gp, diabetes and the CNS, neuroAIDS, SARS-CoV-2, neuroinflammation, neuroimmunology, aging, and insulin.